-The person by whom the right was granted, or from whom the equity instrument that gave rise to the gain or amount was acquired, is deemed to be the person who pays the gain or dividend, therefore the person is liable to deduct or withhold employees' tax.
+The person from whom the equity instrument, that gave rise to the gain was acquired, is deemed to be the person who pays the gain or dividend, therefore the person is liable to deduct or withhold employees' tax.

 If an associated institution is unable to deduct the full amount of employees' tax due on the gain made because it exceeds the amount from which the deduction is to be made, then the associated institution and the employer will be required to withhold from remuneration an aggregate amount equal to the employees' tax payable on that gain.
 The employer and the associated institution will be jointly liable for the employees' tax.